timescale/pgai/docs/vectorizer-api-reference.md

 configure the way data from the source table is formatted before it is sent for embedding.

 `ai.formatting_python_template` provides a flexible way to structure the input for embedding models.
-This enables you to incorporate relevant metadata or add consistent formatting to their text data.
+This enables you to incorporate relevant metadata and additional text.
 This can significantly enhance the quality and usefulness of the generated embeddings, especially in scenarios where context from multiple fields is important for understanding or searching the content.

 The purpose of `ai.formatting_python_template` is to:
 - Define a template for formatting the data before embedding.